mohit-ach/industryready/README.md

-#this is the Git tutorials
+#this is the Git tutorials  hello and welcome

+numpy